 Midterms can seem a bit daunting.
 But, they really aren’t the end of the world as we know it (as the classic R.E.M. song would have it).
 There’s a lot to be learned from the experience, and you may come away feeling better prepared for finals.
 In other words, you may feel fine.

-Even if you don’t have law school midterms, I hope you can implement some of these tips now, so you’re also more prepared for finals.
+Even if you don’t have the pleasure of law school midterms, you can implement some of the following tips in your study strategy now for future final exam preparation.

-Outline as you go AND review it frequently
+Outline as you go AND review it often

 Ideally, you start outlining early, and outline after you finish a major block of a specific topic for each class.
 The process of making an outline helps build subject matter retention, while reviewing it reinforces learning.
 Just remember to update, revise and review your outlines frequently.
 If you find gaps as you prepare your outlines for midterms, the 1L outlines from BARBRI 1L Mastery can be a lifesaver.

 Practice with your exam software

 During a closed universe exam is not the time to discover a discrepancy with the preferences you set on your computer as you did your exam prep.
 Consider the screen scale you use on your computer or laptop as you practice with the exam software (a 150% scaled setting may be optimal).
 Through trial and error, you’ll find what works best for viewing and typing so there are no surprises on exam day.